freerange/pair-programming-presentation/presentation.md

 ---

+* Coding Standards
+* 40-hour Week
+* Testing
+* Metaphor
+* Simple Design

-* The **coding standards** reduce the picayune squabbles.
+^ The **coding standards** reduce the picayune squabbles.
-* Everyone is **fresh and rested**, reducing further the chance of ... uh ... discussions.
+^ Everyone is **fresh and rested**, reducing further the chance of ... uh ... discussions.
-* The pairs **write tests** together, giving them a chance to align their understanding before tackling the meat of the implementation.
+^ The pairs **write tests** together, giving them a chance to align their understanding before tackling the meat of the implementation.
-* The pairs have the **metaphor** to ground their decisions about naming and basic design.
+^ The pairs have the **metaphor** to ground their decisions about naming and basic design.
-* The pairs are working within a **simple design**, so they can both understand what is going on.
+^ The pairs are working within a **simple design**, so they can both understand what is going on.

 ---